How to Freeze Blue Cheese

 Can You Refreeze Blue Cheese?

 You should only freeze blue cheese once.
-If you’re worried about wasting leftovers, slice your block of blue cheese into smaller portion sizes before you freeze it.
-This makes it easy for you to remove the amount of blue cheese you need at any given time.
+If you’re worried about wasting leftovers, slice your block of blue cheese into smaller portion sizes before you put it into the freezer.

 Does Blue Cheese Freeze Well?